-During the First World War, Louis provided his support for the Austro-Hungarian cause on the home front as the director of the Viennese House of Rothschild.
-Although he was called into active service on August 16, 1915, he was stationed in Vienna to be part of the monarchy’s consortium of banks to focus on the empire’s finances and war bond campaigns.
-Louis personally wrote an article in the Neue Freie Presse calling for the Austro-Hungarian public to purchase war bonds: “Just as the soldier in the trenches fulfills his duty to the fatherland, everyone should contribute within their means toward the fulfillment of the fatherland’s financial needs.”
+During the First World War, Louis provided his support for the Austro-Hungarian cause on the home front as the director of the Viennese Rothschild banking house.
+Although he was called into active service on 16 August 1915, he was stationed in Vienna to be part of the monarchy’s consortium of banks to focus on the empire’s finances and war bond campaigns.
+Louis personally wrote an article in the Neue Freie Presse calling for the Austro-Hungarian public to purchase war bonds: “Just as the soldier in the trenches fulfils his duty to the fatherland, everyone should contribute within their means toward the fulfilment of the fatherland’s financial needs.”
 While Louis’s words and actions exuded patriotism, the international character of his family stirred up feelings of suspicion in the press.
-The Armeeblatt in particular criticized Louis for his family connections in enemy lands and not having translated his “French” name, thus calling into question his allegiance.
-The honors Louis received for his financial contributions on the home front, however, speak greater volumes about his loyalty to his home country: he received the Komturkreuz des Franz-Joseph-Ordens mit dem Stern in 1915 and the Großkreuz des Franz-Joseph-Ordens in 1916.
+The Armeeblatt in particular criticized Louis for his family connections in enemy lands and not having translated his 'French' name, thus calling into question his allegiance.
+The honours Louis received for his financial contributions on the home front, however, speak greater volumes about his loyalty to his home country: he received the Komturkreuz des Franz-Joseph-Ordens mit dem Stern in 1915 and the Großkreuz des Franz-Joseph-Ordens in 1916.
 1

-He died while swimming in Montego Bay on 15 January 1955.
+Louis von Rothschild died while swimming in Montego Bay, Jamaica, on holiday on 15 January 1955.

-(WWI information curtesy of Caitlin Gura-Redl, Assistenzkuratorin, Jüdisches Museum der Stadt Wien GmbH, 2021.)
+1 Information curtesy of the Jüdisches Museum der Stadt Wien GmbH, 2021.